 Filmmaker Quentin Tarantino considered Julien for the role of the notorious crime boss Marsellus Wallace in the 1994 cult classic, Pulp Fiction.
 The Wallace character gets violated in a rape scene, S&M style.
 Actor Samuel L. Jackson who was already cast as a gangster tells Tarantino, “Max Julien wasn’t going to do that,” referring to the anal rape.
 “He’s The Mack.
 He’s Goldie.
 He’s like ‘No, I don’t think my fans want to see that.’”
 The role was given to actor Ving Rhames.

 So what is Max Julien doing these days?

-Max Julien or Goldie as we prefer to refer to him, is now a cool 72-years-young.
-The fro is gray and has a tamer look.
+Max Julien or Goldie as we prefer to refer to him, is now a cool 74-years-young.
+The fro is salt-and-pepper and sports a tamer look.
 The once actor, writer, producer and all-around heartthrob wants to remain behind closed doors and Mr. Julien we respect your privacy.
 You are, and always will be, a sexy icon.
 We miss your presence.
 But we’ll wait.
-And if, and when you decide to re-emerge, we know it’s going to be on your own terms.
+And if, and when, you decide to re-emerge, we know it’s going to be on your own terms.